azadkuh/qhttp/README.md

 ## Disclaimer
 [TOC](#table-of-contents)

-* Implementing a lightweight and simple HTTP server/client in Qt is the main purpose of `QHttp`.
+* Implementing a lightweight and simple HTTP server/client in Qt with Node.js like API, is the main purpose of `QHttp`.

 * There are lots of features in a full blown HTTP server which are out of scope of this small library, although those can be added on top of `QHttp`.